pylbm/pylbm/doc/_source/learning_scheme.rst

 .. literalinclude:: codes/scheme_D1Q2_shallow_water.py
     :lines: 10-

-Two elementary schemes have been built: the equilibrium values of the non conserved moments depend on the two conserved moments :math:`h` and :math:`q`.
+Two elementary schemes have been built, these two schemes are identical except for the equilibrium values of the non conserved moment and of the relaxation parameter:
+The first one is used to simulate the equation on :math:`h` and the second one to simulate the equation on :math:`q`.
+For each scheme, the equilibrium value of the non conserved moment is equal to the flux of the corresponding equation: the equilibrium value of the kth scheme can so depend on all the conserved moments (and not only on those of the kth scheme).